HbmMods/Hbm-s-Nuclear-Tech-GIT/CONTRIBUTING.md

 This should go without saying, but please don't PR code that was never actually tested or has obvious compiler errors in it.

+**Addendum:** Because apparently some people think that testing is somehow optional, it is now **mandatory** to test the code both on a client and on a server.
+If the PR contains compat code, the game has to work **with and without** the mod that the compat is for.

 ## Communication

 If you're planning on adding some new thing or doing a grand change, it's best to ask whether that's a good idea before spending 50 hours on a project that won't end up getting merged, due to issues that could have been entirely avoidable with communication.